This post may contain affiliate links.

 Once your parts are cut, sand everything thoroughly.

 After it is sanded you can stain your frame and paint your plywood your desired color.
-I chose a walnut stain for my frames and a white paint for the background.
+I chose a walnut stain for my frames and white paint for the background.
 Let your paint and stain dry all the way.
 Overnight preferably.

 Vinyl, Freehand, or Stencil